Lionessm/google-meet-link-generator/dev-notes.md

 #### 1. Authentication Flow
 - **Purpose**: Handle OAuth2 authentication with Google
 - **Methods**:
   - `getSessionToken()` - Generates OAuth2 authorization URL and opens browser.
-This will automatically happen thanks to the open library and you will land on a step similar to the one ilustrated below after choosing your google account.
+This will automatically happen thanks to the open library and you will land on a step similar to the one illustrated below after choosing your google account.
 ![Acces to App](./dev_rel_meet_mvp.png)

   - `getTokenFromCode()` - Exchanges authorization code for access/refresh tokens